Bruce Reid

 Bruce Anthony Reid (born 14 March 1963) is a former Australian international cricketer.
 A 203 cm tall left-arm fast-medium bowler, Reid also played domestically for his home state Western Australia.
+He was a part of the Australian team that won their first world title during the 1987 Cricket World Cup, and is the first Australian to take a hat-trick in the ODI format of the game.

-Domestic career
+Playing career

 Reid played for Western Australia in the Sheffield Shield from 1984–85 to 1995–96.

 International career

 Reid represented Australia in Test cricket between December 1985 and December 1992 and in One Day Internationals between January 1986 and March 1992.
 He played 27 Test matches for Australia taking 113 Test wickets at an average of 24.63 runs per wicket.
 He also played 61 ODIs, taking 63 wickets.

 Reid bowled left-arm fast-medium and had natural swing and an awkward angle of delivery.
 He achieved steepling bounce from his great height and was very accurate.
 Reid made his debut against India in January 1986.
 He was a mainstay of the Australian bowling attack from that time on.
 However, during Australia's tour of Pakistan in 1988 he suffered a back injury.
 Thereafter, Reid was frequently injured and was rarely fully fit, which limited his international career.
 In the 1990–91 Ashes series against England he took 27 wickets at an average of 16.00 in the first four Tests and won the award for player of the series, despite missing the last Test due to injury.